 - 1. Dikshit A., and Jain J. K. Business Mathematics. - 2.
-Hazarika P..
-Business Mathematics.
-Delhi: Sultan Chand and Sons. - 3.
+Hazarika P., Business Mathematics, Delhi: Sultan Chand and Sons, - 3.
 Bari.
 Business Mathematics.
 Mumbai: New Literature Publishing Company. - 4.
 Gupta, J. D., Gupta, P. K., and Mohan, M. (1987).
 Mathematics for Business Economics.
 TataMc Graw Hill Publishing Co.
 Ltd.

-Course Title Bio-Mathematics-I Course Credits 2 Course Outcomes After going through the course, learners will be able to 1.
-Describe the basic principles of exponential functions, outlining their fundamental properties and how they differ from other types of functions.
-Analyze and evaluate the behavior and characteristics of exponential functionsin various contexts, comparing them with other function types anddemonstrating their applications in real-world scenarios.
-3. Define and explain the foundational concepts of calculus, including limits, derivatives, and identify the differentiation rules for basic functions.
+Course Title Bio-Mathematics-I Course Credits 2 Course Outcomes After going through the course, learners will be able to Describe the basic principles of exponential functions, outlining their fundamental properties and how they differ from other types of functions.
+Analyze and evaluate the behavior and characteristics of exponential functions in various contexts, comparing them with other function types and demonstrating their applications in real-world scenarios.
+Define and explain the foundational concepts of calculus, including limits, derivatives, and identify the differentiation rules for basic functions.
 Analyze and apply differentiation techniques to solve complex problemsinvolving various functions and their derivatives.
-Module1(Credit1) - Exponential and Logarithmic Functions Learning Outcomes After learning the module, learners will be able to 1.
-Analyze and apply fundamental functions and their properties.
-2. Solve equations involving exponential and logarithmic functions.
-Content Introduction to exponentials Outline Functions and graphs •Logarithm, Functions Constant function, linear function, Quadratic functions, and equations.
-Module2(Credit1) - Calculus and Differentiation Techniques Learning After learning the module, learners will be able to Learning Outcomes After learning the module, learners will be able to 1.
+Module1(Credit1) - Exponential and Logarithmic Functions Learning Outcomes After learning the module, learners will be able to Analyze and apply fundamental functions and their properties.
+Solve equations involving exponential and logarithmic functions.
+Content •Introduction to exponentials Outline •Functions and graphs •Logarithm, Functions Constant function, linear function, Quadratic functions, and equations.
+Module2(Credit1) - Calculus and Differentiation Techniques Learning After learning the module, learners will be able to Outcomes 1.
 Apply differentiation rules to various functions.
+2. Analyze and interpret derivatives as rates of change.

-Content Outline Introduction to Calculus Outime •Limits •Derivative, Derivatives as a Rate of Change, •Derivatives of function: Constant function, x_n , e^x , a^x , logx, trigonometric functions • Differentiation rules: Scalar multiplication, addition, subtraction, productandquotient, simple examples.
+Content Introduction to Calculus Outline • Limits • Derivative, Derivatives as a Rate of Change, • Derivatives of function: Constant function, $x_n$ , $e^x$ , $a^x$ , logx, trigonometric functions Differentiation rules: Scalar multiplication, addition, subtraction, productandquotient, simple examples.